Quinn Josiah

-Quinn Josiah (born 4 May 2000) is an footballer who plays as a goalkeeper for American college Prairie View A&M Lady Panthers.
+Quinn Josiah (born 4 May 2000) is a footballer who plays as a goalkeeper.
+She played for American college Prairie View A&M Lady Panthers.
 Born in Canada, she plays for the Saint Kitts and Nevis women's national team.

 College career

 In 2018, she committed to Prairie View A&M University to play for the Prairie View A&M Lady Panthers women's soccer team.
 In her freshman season, she stated 19 games, including a 20 save performance against the McNeese State Cowgirls on August 17, 2018.
 In 2019, she was a Second-Team All-SWAC.
 She won the SWAC title in 2019 and was named to the All-Tournament team.
 In the spring of 2021, she was named the SWAC Preseason Goalkeeper of the Year, and later earning Goalkeeper of the Week honours in March.
 She was once again named to the All-Tournament team as the Panthers captured their second SWAC title in three years.